smubia/smubia/_pages/colearning/index.md

 ### 4. No subtle-isms

 Don't be sarcastic.
 It doesn't help with learning.
 If you have something to share, speak directly and in a clear manner.
 Always make others feel comfortable and encouraged to ask questions, learn from each other.

+# Admissions

+## Overview

+We'll be interviewing mainly for the following:

+- Culture Fit
+- Tenacity To Learn
+- Commitment

+You're expected to prepare for the interview.
+It tells us a lot about how you would treat this program.

 # Details